Teradata/developer-resources/docs/install-ai-unlimited/quickstart/deploy-workspace-service-docker.md

 ***MEM: In the title, I added "the" before "workspace" for grammar and readability.***

-***MEM: Let's add a sentence that defines the workspace service - in simple terms.
-You could grab that from the Welcome topic (not that it won't change of course).
-Then the user will know why this topic matters.***
+***MEM: In the title, let's say "Install" instead of "Deploy" as the latter sounds like a bigger effort, and to use plain language.***

 You can install the workspace service using:

 - Docker Engine: Text insert
 - Docker Compose: With Docker Compose, you can easily configure, install, and upgrade your Docker-based workspace service installation.

-***MEM: Let's use these links: https://docs.docker.com/engine/ and https://docs.docker.com/compose/.***
+***MEM: UPDATED It seems that Engine is for single-container applications, and Compose is for multi-container applications.
+And Compose adds efficiency to managing multi-container applications.
+Workspaces has a single container, so Compose might not add efficiency.
+But maybe some users just like Compose--personal preference.
+If that's all true (ask Jack), let's not try to explain why they might choose one over the other.***

-***MEM: What I learned: Engine seems to be for building and running individual containers, while Compose is a higher-level tool for managing multi-container applications.
-Let's ask Jack if there's a simple way to say why (AWS) users might prefer one over the other.***
+***MEM: How about simply "Use [Docker Engine](https://docs.docker.com/engine/) or [Docker Compose](https://docs.docker.com/compose/) to install the workspace service.***

-***MEM: Just noting we'll have to re-write so the bullets don't complete the sentence (see comment about that in the previous topic).
-(But we might not end up with bullets afterall--due to rewriting for why they would chooose one over the other.
-We'll see.)***
+***MEM: Link "workspace service" to the glossary term.
+Possible to add anchors?***

 :::note
 For Azure, Teradata recommends deploying workspace service using Docker Compose.
 :::

-***MEM: In the note, you can remove "deploying workspace service" because the context makes that clear.***
+***MEM: In the note, replace "deploying" with "installing the"***

 To use Teradata AI Unlimited with the workspace client, see Use Teradata AI Unlimited With Workspace Client[*Insert link*].